soumyathakur44/stark101-rs/README.md

 I have added comments here and there explaining the code, but I recommend going through the stark101 videos, slides and github for better understanding.

-The only changes I have made are for parallel computing lagrange polynomials, and implemented the verifier.
+The only changes made are for parallel computing lagrange polynomials, and implemented the verifier.

 ## Structure: